JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/transcript.rst

 The verdict: TDD + IDE + type hints equals "fail faster"

-To implement players-with-guardians using TDD, we start with a new, failing test.
+To implement players-with-guardians using TDD, we start with failing tests.

+First, in our construction test, we assert that a newly-created player has an empty list of guardians.

+Next, we make a new test, adding guardians to this list of a player's guardians.
 This test makes a Guardian [pause], then makes a Player [pause], then tries to add the Guardian to the Player [pause], finishing with an assertion: